Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ## Features

 - Navbar
-    - The four diffrent pages on the site has the same looking Navbar, except some minor styling changes.
-The Navbrand takes you to the Player vs Player gamepage.
+    - All the pages has the same looking Navbar.
+The Navbrand takes you to the Homepage.
-    - There is a "Change Background" button, and guess what, it changes the background of the page.
-But only for the Game Pages and the Contact page.
+    - There is a "Background" button, and guess what, it changes the background of the page (not implemented on the tutorial page).

+- Home Page
+    - The home page has a header text wich reads 'Tic Tac Toe', beneath that header are links to the tutorial page and the two diffrent game pages.
+Below all of that are  links to my gitHub, linkedIn and Instagram accounts.
 - Game Pages
-    - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slitly shrinks the hovered space.
+    - The Gameboard is at the center of the screen, the 9 diffrent spaces where you can make your mark has a hover effect on them, the effect slightly shrinks the hovered space.
     - The game pages has a text wich displays whos turn it is.
 The Game is set to start with the player "X" as default.
 When you start playing, the text switches between the player "X" & "O" depending whos turn it is.
     - There is a "Timer" wich count down from 15 on the Player vs Player page, and 10 for the Player vs Computer page.
-If the timer run out, it display's a gameover message.
+If the timer run out, the game is over.
-    - Below the gameboards there is a score counter, wich display's the score for player for both players.
+    - Below the gameboards there is a score counter, wich display's the score for both players.
 To get one point you need to win the match, if the game ends in a tie, nobody gets a score.

 - Tutorial Page
     - Here are four pictures wich displays three ways to win a game, horizontally, vertically & diagonally.
 And a picture wich displays a tie.
-    - Below the pictures I explain the Countdown timer, turn display & Score counter.
+    - Below the pictures is explainations forr the Countdown timer, turn display & Score counter.

 - Contact Page
-    - Send feedback to me, or visit me on any of the social media buttons below the form.
+    - Send feedback to me, or visit me on gitHub, Instagram or LinkedIn.

 ## Features for the future